Recognising emotional changes

 Having a heart attack can impact you physically and emotionally.
 While recovering physically is often the focus, your emotional recovery is also important.
 It's common to experience low mood and worry as you start to make sense of what has happened.

 Almost everyone has times during their life when they feel down.
 This is particularly common when you've just had a heart attack.

 When you get home from hospital, you may experience the 'cardiac blues', where things you used to enjoy seem pointless.
 You may feel:

-You might feel with way even with your friends and family/whānau.
+You might feel this way even with your friends and family/whānau.
 This is a common part of recovery.
 The thoughts and feelings tend to pass.

 It can be helpful to make a list of things that will keep you busy.
 Set a time for them and do them, even if you don't feel like it.
 Don't stop doing things you used to enjoy, even if you feel you can't be bothered.

 At the start of your recovery you may notice extreme emotional highs and lows.
 It can feel like an emotional rollercoaster.
 Over time these emotions tend to balance out.
 If negative thoughts and feelings last for weeks or months, you may be experiencing anxiety or depression.